Operads, modules over walled Brauer categories, and Koszul complexes: Introduction

 (This will be denoted here by $ \der (\opd (V)) \oplus s^{-1}|\partial \opd (V)| $ to keep track of the grading.)
 Here $|\partial \opd (V)|$ corresponds to the wheeled component $|\dbd \opd|$ in the framework of the current paper (see Section \ref{sect:spmon_operads} for this), and the differential depends on the divergence, $\mathrm{div}$.

 This paper gives a different approach to understanding these questions, focusing upon the {\em underlying} structures, before passing to functors on $\spmon$.
 The relevant structures are encoded by $\kk\dwb$-modules (where $\dwb$ is the downward walled Brauer category) or $\dwbtw$-modules (where $\dwbtw$ is a twisted version of $\kk\dwb$).
-(These categories and their opposites - related to the upward walled Brauer category $\uwb$ - are reviewed in Section \ref{sect:walled_brauer}.)
+(These categories and their `upward' opposites are reviewed in Section \ref{sect:walled_brauer}.)
 These categories play an important rôle, for example, in Sam and Snowden's approach to stability of representations of the general linear groups \cite[Section 3]{MR3376738}.